jeffreycwitt/hn202/docs/pelnary.md

 {:.rquestion}
 What's something surprising about Islam that you learned today?
 Why was it is surprising?
 Explain how it makes you think about Islam from a new perspective or in a new light?

+# Plenary 5 (Fri, Feb 23)
+## Medieval Gothic Art and Architecture - Dr. Moser

+{:.rquestion}
+Based on today's plenary, what would be a good multiple choice quiz or exam question?
+Tell us why this would be a good question that captures a significant point raised in today's lecture.

+{:.rquestion}
+Now that we've had several plenaries, let's focus on making connections.
+Can you identify a point of intersection or connection between the material discussed today and any of our previous plenaries?
+Explain the connection you see and why it feels significant?